+We now examine the SPN values and how they relate to signal recovery; i.e. how SPN is distributed among the successful versus unsuccessful recovery cases.
 That information can be seen for the full set of light curves in Figure \ref{fig:SPN_rec}, showing the distribution of SPN values, along with the fraction of light curves for a given SPN for which the signal was successfully recovered.
 At SPN$\sim6$, half the signals were recovered, and at SPN$\sim7$, about three fourths were recovered.

 While those fractions provide overall guidance to the SPN threshold to use to determine a likely successful signal detection, it would be more useful to break that number down across the range of observable parameters from the TESS signals.
 We therefore compute the distributions from Figure \ref{fig:SPN_rec} across transit depth and transit duration space, and calculate the SPN values for which more than 10\%, 50\% and 90\% of the signals are successfully recovered.